microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 - Take automatic action on every message as it is received or sent
 - Evaluate the raw content of the incoming activity

+See how to define a dialog trigger [here](howto-defining-triggers.md#dialog-trigger).

 ### Intent trigger
 Intent triggers work with recognizers.
 There are two intent triggers in Composer: **Intent** and **Unrecognized intent**.
 After the first round of events is fired, the bot will pass the incoming activity through the configured recognizer.
 If an intent is detected, it will be passed onto the matching handler along with any **entity values** the message contains.
 If an intent is not detected by the recognizer, any configured **Unrecognized intent** trigger will fire.
 This will only fire if no matching intent handler is found. **Unrecognized intent** handles any intent that is not handled by a trigger.
-See how to define an **Intent** trigger [here](howto-defining-triggers.md#intent) and how to define an **Unrecognized intent** trigger [here](howto-defining-triggers.md#unrecognized-intent).

 Use intent triggers when you want to:
 - Trigger major features of your bot using natural language
 - Recognize common interruptions like "help" or "cancel" and provide context-specific responses
 - Extract and use entity values as parameters to your dialog or a child dialog

+See how to define an **Intent** trigger [here](howto-defining-triggers.md#intent) and how to define an **Unrecognized intent** trigger [here](howto-defining-triggers.md#unrecognized-intent).

 ### Activity trigger
 Activity trigger is used to handle activities such as when a user joins and the bot begins a new conversation. **ConversationUpdate** is a trigger of this type and you can use it to send a greeting message.
 When you create a new bot, the **ConversationUpdate** trigger is initialized by default in the main dialog.
 This specialized option is provided to avoid handling an event with a complex condition attached. **Message activity trigger** is a type of Activity trigger to handle message activities.
-See how to define an **Activity trigger** [here](howto-defining-triggers.md#activity-trigger).

 Use **Activity triggers** when you want to:
 - Take actions when a user begins a new conversation with the bot